- Fulbright Foreign Student Program

 - Passport bio page

-- December 1, 2019 – Deadline for submission of online Fulbright application forms.
-After preliminary review by U.S. Embassy Brunei Darussalam, shortlisted applicants may be invited to attend an interview with the Review and Selection Committee at the U.S. Embassy Brunei Darussalam sometime in December 2019
+After preliminary review by U.S. Embassy Brunei Darussalam, shortlisted applicants may be invited to attend an interview with the Review and Selection Committee at the U.S. Embassy Brunei Darussalam sometime in January 2023.

-For further details about the Fulbright competition, please contact:
+For more details about the Fulbright competition, please contact: